 When the headline Parents trust report cards more than test scores — with consequences for kids crossed my feed it inspired heavy eyerolls.
-While I love new research, the headline here didn’t bode well at all, rife with assumptions: trusting report cards is bad, test scores is good, and fear mongering: ConSeQueNCes FoR KidS.
+While I love new research, the headline here didn't bode well at all, rife with assumptions (trusting report cards is bad, test scores are good) and fear mongering (ConSeQueNCes FoR KidS).

 The Study, The Article, and the Assumption Buried Inside Both